oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-hbase/oracle-to-hbase.md

     ***Source deployment completed!***

-## Task 3: GoldenGate Configuration  for HBase as Target
+## Task 3: GoldenGate configuration  for HBase as target

 1. To create a replicat, sign in to the Administration service of GoldenGate (MA) of Big Data from the below URL with username as ***oggadmin*** and password as ***Gg.Rocks_99***